cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 ## Context

-Dealing with a handful of loosely dependent Helm charts and building a Helm distribution from them without creating an all-or-nothing "super-chart" is difficult.
+Developing a handful of loosely dependent Helm charts and building a Helm distribution from them without creating an all-or-nothing "super-chart" is difficult.
 One needs to make sure that deployment and automation scripts are interoperable between charts, repos, repos' histories, and that they can be